zdravkodanailov7/raycasting/intro.md

 drawPixel(x1, y, color)
 ```

 To start drawing the floor, lets import the texture like the other parts of the tutorial.
-For this, i created a new texture array in data object with the floor textures only, and i changed the `loadTexture()` function to oad the floorTextures too/ the texture i used to test the floorcasting is the texture below
+For this, i created a new texture array in data object with the floor textures only, and i changed the `loadTexture()` function to load the floorTextures too/ the texture i used to test the floorcasting is the texture below

 ![test-floor](/content/raycasting/test_floor.png)